 Regina Weinstein came to work for the family business in 1997, following a 15-year stint as a Product Marketing Manager in the high-tech world, bringing with her a wealth of knowledge and creativity.
-As Director of Marketing, she handles all aspects of marketing for the winery: design and creation of marketing materials (yes, the infamous Honig postcards); package design; the Honig website; sales materials; and handles social media for the winery.
+As Director of Marketing and Retail, she handles all aspects of marketing for the winery: design and creation of marketing materials (yes, the infamous Honig postcards); package design; the Honig website; sales materials; and handles social media for the winery.
 She also oversees Retails operations, including the Tasting Room and E-commerce.

-Regina lives in St. Helena, with younger sons Ethan and Aidan.
+Regina lives in Napa, with younger sons Ethan and Aidan.
 Older son Raphael runs the Honig wine club, and daughter Devin is a free-lance photographer who does all of the photography for the winery.
-Regina sits on the board of the Rutherford Dust Society, and Teens Connect Napa; founded the Rutherford Appellation Wineries; and serves on the Marketing and Communications Committee for the Napa Valley Vintners.
+Regina sits on the board of the Rutherford Dust Society, and Mentis Napa; founded the Rutherford Appellation Wineries; and serves on the Marketing and Communications Committee for the Napa Valley Vintners.

 Was raised in San Francisco and enjoyed weekends with his brothers and family in Napa Valley riding mini bikes and tractors at the vineyard.
 In 1986, he graduated from the University of Colorado, Boulder and went to work for the fledgling family winery as a sales rep in Los Angeles.
 After a year, he decided to move to Sweden, where he ran a bike messenger company, imported mountain bikes and parts and raced mountain bikes on an international level.